THE B. JOHN GARRICK INSTITUTE FOR THE RISK SCIENCES

 - publish research reports dedicated to fundamental research on theoretical foundations and applications of risk management,

-- offer awards recognizing excellence in risk research, including the highest Institute prize in the name of the founder
+- awards recognizing excellence in risk research, including the highest Institute prize in the name of the founder